jfwalker/ExaminingPhylogenomics/README.md

 ### Identify gene trees that are possibly misidentified orthology

-This will take a genome (Or well sampled transcriptome) in fasta format, find which of the orthologs the sequences from the genome match with blast, align the orthologs with the genome sequences, create a tree and look for a patten in the tree that would indicate the gene has misidentified orthology.
+This will take a genome (Or well sampled transcriptome but just called genome from now on) in fasta format, find which of the orthologs the sequences from the genome match with blast, align the orthologs with the genome sequences, create a tree and look for a patten in the tree that would indicate the gene has misidentified orthology.
 It creates some output files and an output folder.

 The files are: